Indiana Painted Turtle

 Once the female has been courted and is willing to mate, the male mounts the female from behind and clasps onto her carapace using his long claws.
 This mating position is known as “mating amplexus”.
 The male then uses his tail to transfer sperm into the female’s cloaca, enabling fertilization.

-Read Also: How Do Loggerhead Sea Turtles Protect Themselves
+Read Also: When Do Painted Turtles Hatch

 After mating, the female Indiana painted turtle searches for a suitable nesting site, typically in sandy or loose soil, where she will lay her eggs.
 She digs a hole using her hind limbs and deposits a clutch of eggs, usually numbering between 2 and 15, depending on her size and age.
 The eggs are left unattended, and the female covers them with soil before returning to her regular habitat.